-Elden Ring players usually get lost in the plethora of weapons and magic the game has in store for them and in doing so have totally sidelined the archery side of this game.
-Many a time we have acquired a bow that piqued our interest only for it to be sent to the storage for lack of attributes or having better range capabilities in the many spells.
+Elden Ring players usually get lost in the plethora of weapons and magic the game has in store for them and, in doing so, have sidelined the archery side of this game.
+We have often acquired a bow that piqued our interest, only for it to be sent to the storage for lack of attributes or having better range capabilities in the many spells.

-The range weapons though are attractive but rarely do players opt for them as their primary damage dealer and are oft left as a side weapon only to be used in times of ranged need considering you don’t have any other ranged solution in your current build.
-Bows can be used as primary weapons but do consider that this type of gameplay is not for everyone as dealing with enemies with just a bow requires some expert knowledge of tackling the enemies.
+The range weapons, though, are attractive but rarely do players opt for them as their primary damage dealer and are oft left as a side weapon only to be used in times of ranged need considering you don’t have any other ranged solution in your current build.

 Considerations When Playing With Bows

-As opposed to previous From Software games, in Elden Ring bows can be considered for a dedicated build.
-The idea of dealing with most enemies from a distance is amazing and the fact that there is a slew of different types of arrows that deal all kinds of status effects and damage types, the potential to capitalize on an enemy’s weakness can be achieved through this.
+Unlike previous From Software games, Elden Ring bows can be considered for a dedicated build.
+The idea of dealing with most enemies from a distance is amazing, and the fact that there is a slew of different types of arrows that deal with all kinds of status effects and damage types.
 And the many Ashes of War are also there to make things even more interesting.

-At the start of the game, you will be limited by bows and arrows at your disposal but with the enemies being relatively easier you can progress without much problem.
-The issue will arise later on as the bows don’t have great scaling even after upgrading and the enemies will get harder.
+At the start of the game, you will be limited by bows and arrows at your disposal, but with the enemies being relatively easier you can progress without much problem.
+The issue will arise later as the bows don’t have great scaling even after upgrading, and the enemies will get harder.